-Overall, the 2016 rankings of IR and data transparency practices indicate that 16 out of the 39 countries attained fairly high scores in the top quartile (32-42), while nine countries had scores in the lowest quartile (0-11).
-Indonesia, Mexico, Turkey and Uruguay remain at the top tier with a maximum score of 42.
-They were followed by Peru, Brazil, Russian Federation, South Africa, Panama, Poland and the Philippines in second place (with scores of 37-41 out of 42), and by a third group of countries that comprises Dominican Republic, Hungary, Colombia, Chile and Romania (32-36 out of 42).
+Overall, the 2017 rankings of IR and data transparency practices indicate that 17 out of the 39 countries attained fairly high scores in the top quartile (32-42), while ten countries had scores in the lowest quartile (0-11).
+The number in each category increased by one over 2016, indicating that there might be a divergence between the high and low-performing countries.
+Indonesia, Mexico, and Turkey remain at the top tier with a maximum score of 42.
+They are followed by Brazil, Peru, Russian Federation, Colombia, Uruguay, South Africa, the Philippines, Panama, Romania and Poland in second place (with scores of 37-41 out of 42), and by a third group of countries, comprising Dominican Republic, Chile, Hungary and Korea (32-36 out of 42).

-The 2016 data dissemination rankings also include some welcome improvements relative to 2015.
-Romania increased its data dissemination score by nine points, earning the full 44 points due to improvements made in criteria related to transitioning towards accrual accounting, dissemination of the central government debt amortization schedule and presentation of contingent liabilities in the same amortization schedule, as well as providing information on the residents' holdings of public debt issued internationally.
-China's data dissemination score increased by seven points from eight to 15 (out of 44) due to becoming an SDDS subscriber and improvements in timeliness and periodicity of both central government and external debt data.
-Nigeria's score increased from 16 to 22 points due to improvements made in time series availability for central government operations, central government debt and external debt.
-In light of these changes, the 2016 data dissemination rankings indicate that 20 countries rank in the top quartile (33-44) and only three countries in the lowest quartile (0-11).
-This year, Romania joined Turkey in the top tier, with both countries earning the highest score of 44, followed by eight countries in the second tier (Chile, Brazil, Dominican Republic, Indonesia, Mexico, Peru, South Africa, and Uruguay) with scores ranging from 41 to 42.
-The third tier of top performers (with scores from 37-40) includes Croatia, Hungary, Poland, Morocco, Bulgaria, Egypt, and Russia.
-All these countries continue to set preeminent examples in data dissemination practices in their respective regions.
+The 2017 data dissemination rankings are largely unchanged from 2016 with a few noted improvements.
+Brazil's score increased by two points after it started incorporating GFSM 2014.
+Malaysia's score also increased by two points for disseminating data on non-residents holding of public debt and non-resident's holdings of private debt issued domestically.
+Similarly, Russia's score increased by two points for dissemination of data related to resident's holdings of public debt issued internationally and for making improvement in timeliness of data on central government operations.

+The 2017 data dissemination rankings indicate that 21 countries rank in the top quartile (33-44) and only two countries in the lowest quartile (0-11).
+Romania and Turkey remain in the top tier, with both countries earning the highest score of 44, followed by eight countries in the second tier (Brazil, Chile, Mexico, Peru, Dominican Republic, Indonesia, South Africa, and Uruguay) with scores ranging from 41 to 43.
+The third tier of top performers (with scores from 37-39) includes Croatia, Hungary, Poland, Russia, Morocco, Bulgaria and Egypt.
+All these countries continue to set good examples in data dissemination practices in their respective regions.